raiannaboni/pdf_summarizer/README.md

 # PDF Chat Assistant 📚

 An interactive chat application that allows users to have conversations with their PDF documents.
-Built with Streamlit, LangChain, and OpenAI's GPT model.
+Built with Streamlit, LangChain, and OpenAI's GPT and DeepSeek models.
+You can access it here: https://huggingface.co/spaces/raiannaboni/pdf_summarizer

 ## Features